A Distributed Optimization Scheme for State Estimation of Nonlinear Networks with Norm-bounded Uncertainties: Main results

 \subsection{Boundedness Analysis of Estimator Gains}

 In this subsection, the boundedness of the distributed estimator gains in (\ref{equ:estimate3}) is studied.
 The key issue is to analyze the uniform boundedness of $P_{k,i}$, $\breve{P}_{k,i}$ and $\hat{P}_{k,i}$.
-Without losing generality, study the one of $P_{k,i}$ for any $k$.
+Without losing generality, it suffices to study the one of $P_{k,i}$ for any $k$.

 \begin{assumption} The matrix $F_{k,i} + a \pi_{ii} G$ is non-singular. \end{assumption}

 \begin{remark} This assumption is automatically satisfied if the model and its Jacobian matrix $F_{k,i} + a \pi_{ii} G$ are obtained by the discretization of a continuous-time system \cite{BATTISTELLI201875}.
 Besides, this assumption can be relaxed to be that the matrix $F_{k,i}^{0}$ is non-singular, where $F_{k,i}^{0} $ is a matrix in the ``neighbourhood" of $F_{k,i} + a \pi_{ii} G$, i.e., $\| F_{k,i} + a \pi_{ii} G - F_{k,i}^{0} \|_2 \leq \epsilon_1 $ with $\epsilon_1 $ being a small positive number.
 In Assumption \ref{asm1}, $F_{k,i} + a \pi_{ii} G$ instead of $F_{k,i}^{0}$ is chosen just for readability and simplicity. \end{remark}